sgtcortez/SimpleCompactString/Readme.md

 Hence, we will need 2 allocations, and since both are on the heap, probably, when (string->buffer), likely, we are going to have a cache-miss.
 **SCS** adds a new data type called `scs`, which is just an typedef to `void *`.

-Since **SCS** its not terminated with a `null byte`, we are binary safe.
 To create text string, you can use: `scs_from_string`, and to create strings from non text arrays, you can use: `scs_from`

 # Memory Usage explanation

-For the the first version, we are going to use only one byte to store the "options".
+The first bytes(min(1), max(8)) are used to store the variable length string size.
-The message size its a variable length value.
+The following byte its used to store the string options.

 - ## Strings with $size \lt 256$